yudizhangzyd/CClust/README.md

 #### khaplotype

-`khaplotype` is for clustering the amplicon datasets with quality scores, only random initialization is avaiable, also three k-means algorithms (Lloyd's; MacQueen's; Hartigan and Wong's algorithm) were adapted to do clustering.
+`khaplotype` is for clustering the NGS datasets with quality scores, only random initialization is avaiable, also three k-means algorithms (Lloyd's; MacQueen's; Hartigan and Wong's algorithm) were adapted to do clustering.

 #### ARI